CameronFulford/StsFightStatsMod/README.md

 - Mind Bloom combat loads the lastCombatMetricKey as "Mind Bloom Boss Battle".
 Should I just keep it like that even though the bosses might be different?
 I could also get the name of the monster (boss) from the room.
 - Add mod config options to save/restore text offsets.
 Other mod config options?
 Text size?
+- Update loss stats if abandoning run from main menu screen.
+Maybe patch ConfirmPopup#abandonRunFromMainMenu.
+Alternative: patch ConfirmPopup#yesButtonEffect and check if type is ABANDON_MAIN_MENU or ABANDON_MID_RUN.

 ## BUGS
 1. Not sure if this is my bug, but after fighting and winning against the double orb walker event, I quit the game before